ccollie/valkey-rfc/TimeSeries.md

 * `TS.QUERYINDEX latency{region=~"us-west-*",service="inference"}` will return all series recording latency for the inference service in all us west regions.

-* `TS.MRANGE 100 500 {service="inference"}` will return samples for the inference service across all series
+* `TS.MRANGE -6hrs -3hrs {service="inference"}` will return samples recorded between 3 and 6 hours ago for the inference service across all series

 We also support `"OR"` matching for Prometheus style selectors.
 For example: